-The program’s curricular focus is on four areas
+The program’s curricular focus is on three areas

 The Academy aims to instill in its students an entirely new way of thinking.
-To accomplish this, the program offers a highly select group of students an integrated, four-year course of study that provides in-depth learning in four essential areas: engineering and computer science; visual arts and design; audio arts and design; business and venture management.
-Team-taught interdisciplinary courses have been developed and adapted specifically for the program, offering an unprecedented undergraduate education that empowers the imagination, and hastens creative solutions.
+To accomplish this, the program offers a highly select group of students an integrated, four-year course of study that provides in-depth learning in three essential areas: engineering and computer science; design; and business and venture management.
+Team-taught interdisciplinary courses have been developed and adapted specifically for the program, offering an unprecedented undergraduate education that empowers the imagination and hastens creative solutions.

 Through the Academy’s core students learn to think seamlessly across multiple disciplines, and envision possibilities from every perspective.
 A series of interdependent courses helps students to gain understanding of the theories, concepts, vocabulary and ‘language’ common to each area, and to garner skills in their relevant applied technologies and techniques.

 The Academy’s strong focus on the arts and arts-based practices is present at every level of the core.
 Aesthetics, critical discernment, and an understanding of global culture are considered core competencies for every Academy graduate, as is the ability to analyze and critique existing systems, services, or products.
 Courses on innovation look at the social and cultural changes that stem from disruption, and survey the growing roster of ideas that have forever altered business, industry, the arts, and the way we live.
 A broad look into the very nature of creativity and ideation also looks at audio/visual perception, and design as a universal language with unique, problem-solving capabilities.

 Additionally, skills-based courses offer instruction in leading creative, analytical, and presentation software; techniques for rapid visualization and rendering; coding and programming; electronic prototyping; feasibility; marketplace assessment; making and manufacturing; financing; and more.